Strictly Come Dancing: Dances

-Prior to series 10, the dances performed in the early weeks were switched between one Ballroom and one Latin, and were divided as evenly as possible depending on the number of contestants left.
-As the competition progressed further, this system was abandoned and many styles, not just two, could be performed in one week by each of the remaining contestants.
-From series 4 to 7, the remaining contestants who made it to the semi-final were granted to perform the semi-final-exclusive Argentine Tango.
-As of series 10, the contestants are now allowed to perform any of the chosen dances in any week, though the Argentine Tango remains generally reserved for the latter stages of the competition.
-The Showdance, however, continues to only be performed in the final.

-Coaching

-As of series four, coaches are Jaclyn Spencer and Chris Marques (aka Cuban Groove) for Salsa and Mambo, and Jenny Thomas and Ryan Francois for Swing, Jive, Rock N’ Roll and The Charleston.
-The Argentine Tango coaches in series three were Flavia Cacace and Vincent Simone, both of whom have subsequently competed in the show.
+Themed Weeks

+The show includes themed weeks during the competition.
+Since Series 20, Movie Week falls on the third week, Halloween Week falls on the sixth week, Blackpool Week falls on the ninth week, and Musicals Week falls on the eleventh week and during the Quarterfinals.
+Series 22 introduced Icons Week, which originally fell on the seventh week and then on the fifth week in Series 23.

 Results show

 From series 1 to 4, the results show was shown live on Saturday night one hour after the performances.

 As of series 5, the results show is recorded on the Saturday night directly after the live show and incorporates the result of the viewers' votes, which are completed by 21:30.
 This was confirmed by the official BBC website in 2008:

-Throughout the Sunday results show, the presenters refer to 'Saturday night' in reference to the main show due to the timing of the Sunday programme, and the outfits of Tess Daly, Claudia Winkleman and the judges are changed to present an illusion of a second live broadcast.
+Throughout the Sunday results show, the presenters refer to "Saturday night" in reference to the main show due to the timing of the Sunday programme, and the outfits of Tess Daly, Claudia Winkleman and the judges are changed to present an illusion of a second live broadcast while the couples wore the same performance outfits.

-For series 7, the Sunday results show was axed and put back to Saturday nights as a result of a revamp of the show.
+For series 7, the Sunday results show was cancelled and returned to Saturday nights as a result of a revamp of the show.
 It then reverted to Sundays from series 8.